Ham, Asparagus and Mushroom Frittata

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.

-21 Comments on “Ham, Asparagus and Mushroom Frittata”
+23 Comments on “Ham and Cheese Frittata”

 Happy very early birthday!! haha 🙂 I am so not on top of easter this year either – then again, it’s just me, the husband and a close friend of mine so nothing really fancy or big!
 But I should think about what I’d like to make!
 This week, this week!
 ANYWAY loving the sound of this frittata!
 I tend to forget about frittatas which is just so silly!